SpotifyXP/SpotifyXP/README.md

 <h5>Why use SpotifyXP:</h5>

-On december 2022 Spotify shutdown it's last version for Windows XP so this application is the only way to listen to Spotify
+On December 2022, Spotify shutdown it's last version for Windows XP, making this application the only way to listen to Spotify.

+## The SpotifyXP Wiki

+The SpotifyXP Wiki is available to help fix any bugs or problems that may be found when using SpotifyXP.
+When you have an issue, check the Wiki before creating an Issue to see if that issue had already been resolved.

 ## System Requirements